RakhithJK/dbeaver-dbeaver-wiki/MongoDB.md

 ![](images/database/mongodb/mongodb-data-edit.png)

 ### Executing JavaScript
 JS statements can be executed in the SQL editor as usual.

-Mongo scripting reference
+DBeaver supports all JS queries for MongoDB 2 and 3 as well as a subset of the `mongo` shell queries.

 The following example creates a user in the current database.
 ```js